Prep For Finals

 This post contains affiliate links in which I may receive a commission at no additional cost to you.
 Please read the Disclosure Policy for more details.

 Finals week is a time to put everything else on hold.
 This is the time to encourage your child not to meet up with friends or do after-school activities.
 Be careful not to schedule any events, chores, or family activities during this time.
 Put life on hold for two weeks, then when finals are done, you can breathe a sigh of relief and get back to normal.
+Try to keep schedules light and create space for studying and rest.

 Make sure to provide a quiet place where they can do their studies.
 Opt for a place that’s not near the TV, so there is less of a chance to slack off.
 The patio might be a nice place to relax but study.

-Set a New Schedule
+Set a Simple Study Schedule

 Maybe provide a large dry-erase board for your child so they can write down each day of the week, including the week before the finals.
 Then draw lines on the board, with study-specific tasks across the top.
 Here are some suggestions: